 4. Make full use of all ad extensions

-The more engaging your ad content, the greater visibility and prominence you’ll get at the top of the search results page.
+The more engaging your ad content, the greater your visibility and prominence at the top of the search results page.
 So, anything you can do to enhance the quality and relevance of your text ads, the better!